syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Axisline.md

 documentation: ug
 ---

-# Axis line in .NET MAUI Chart
+# Axis line in .NET MAUI Chart (SfCartesianChart)

 ## Customization

-Cartesian chart axis provides support to customize the style of axis line by defining the [AxisLineStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_AxisLineStyle) property as shown in the below code snippet.
+Cartesian chart axis provides support to customize the style of axis line by defining the `AxisLineStyle` property as shown in the below code snippet.

 {% tabs %}